PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/More-Types.md

 # More Types
-More Types introduces 6 new types to PenguinMod: Object, Array, Set, Map, Symbol, and Nothing.
+More Types introduces 7 new types to PenguinMod: Object, Array, Set, Map, Symbol, Nothing, and Function.

 These types can be used to do all sorts of things.